Fly Fishing for Carp

 Traverse City Carp Fishing

 The Flats of Grand Traverse Bay and the surrounding shores of Lake Michigan have some of the best Carp and Smallmouth fishing in the State of Michigan.
-When one thinks of flats fishing, an image might jump into your head of clear aqua blue water and white sandy flats accompanied with tropical weather and surrounding islands.
-Here in Traverse City on a hot June day one might get that same feeling hunting the flats for Carp and Smallmouth Bass, but you are near the 45 parallel not the equator!
+When one thinks of flats fishing, an image might jump into your head of clear aqua blue water and white sandy flats.
+Certainly accompanied by tropical weather and surrounding islands.
+Here in Traverse City, on a hot June day, one might get that same feeling hunting the flats for Carp and Smallmouth Bass.
+However you are near the 45 parallel not the equator!
 Traverse City Carp fishing is all about sight casting and stalking your prey.
 That is what drives us to the flats every year in early summer to hook into these Golden Bonefish and Bronzebacks of the Great Lakes.

 Habit & Food Source

-The flats surrounding Grand Traverse Bays offer some of the best habitat for carp on the fly.
+The flats surrounding Grand Traverse Bays offer great habitat for carp on the fly.
 Carp prefer shallow warm water for spawning and feeding and both bays offer plenty of habitat to hold good numbers.
 Muddy flats offer good spawning ground, and weedy shore lines and rocky bottoms hold the food source.

 There is a vast food source in the flats and carp feed on a variety of things, but mainly target only a few.
 Crayfish, leaches, and gobbies.